pfrazee/local/README.md

 ProxyPassReverse /serv/statusnet http://localhost:83
 ```

 Third is the generic proxy, which is configured in `main.js` to be used by LinkJS if making Ajax calls outside of the domain.
 The proxy's code is found in `/serv/proxy.php` (based on [Ben Alman's Simple Proxy script](https://github.com/cowboy/php-simple-proxy)).
-If using LinkShUI publicly, this option might be hard on your server's bandwidth, and it does completely circumvent the CORS security.
+If using LinkShUI publicly, this option might be hard on your server's bandwidth, and it does completely circumvent CORS security.

 Of course, if a target service in another domain offers a [permissive CORS policy](https://www.google.com/search?q=CORS+ajax), the proxy shouldnt be necessary.

-Instructions to set up webmail using postfix can be found in the [Maildir Service repository](https://github.com/pfraze/maildir-service).
+#### Instructions to set up webmail using postfix can be found in the [Maildir Service repository](https://github.com/pfraze/maildir-service).

 ## Using the Shell

-To use LinkShUI effectively, you have to use its command-line.
+To use LinkShUI effectively, you have to use the command-line.
 Its syntax builds HTTP requests which are issued on behalf of active agents in the environment.
 (Think of agents as sub-browsers in the browser.)

 ```[ agent ">" ] [ method ] uri [ "[" content-type "]" ]```

 The default agent is '.'; the default method is 'get'; and the default content-type is 'application/html+json'.
-To help clarify this, here are some examples:
+To help clarify this, here are some example commands:

 ```
 agent1>get http://localhost/users [application/json]
-/agent1/more
+/agent1/more [text/html]
 close /agent1
 ```